bsv-blockchain/gitbook-bsv-code-academy/code-features/transaction-broadcasting/README.md

 # Transaction Broadcasting

-Complete examples for broadcasting transactions to the BSV network using ARC (Advanced Repository for Chains).
+Complete examples for broadcasting **single, independent transactions** to the BSV network using the SDK's built-in broadcasting functionality.

 ## Overview

 Broadcasting transactions is the final step in getting your transactions confirmed on the BSV blockchain.
-ARC is the modern transaction processing and broadcast API for BSV, replacing the legacy merchant API.
-This guide covers broadcast patterns, error handling, status monitoring, and broadcast optimization.
+This guide covers simple transaction broadcasting using `tx.broadcast()` for single, independent transactions.

+**For transaction chains:** See [Broadcast Arc](../broadcast-arc/README.md) for BEEF bundle broadcasting.

 **Related SDK Components:**
 - [ARC](../../sdk-components/arc/README.md)
 - [Transaction](../../sdk-components/transaction/README.md)
 - [BEEF](../../sdk-components/beef/README.md)

+## When to Use This Approach

+Use `tx.broadcast()` when:
+- Broadcasting a single transaction
+- Transaction doesn't depend on unconfirmed parents
+- You want simple, straightforward broadcasting

+**Do NOT use for transaction chains** - use BEEF broadcasting instead (see [Broadcast Arc](../broadcast-arc/README.md))

 ## Basic Transaction Broadcasting